Matura: Serbia

-In Slovakia
+Slovakia

 In Slovakia the matura is formally called Maturitná skúška.
 It consists of one to three distinct parts, depending on the subject.
 The first section is the External Section and is not required by all subjects.
 The second section is the Internal Section, it may have one or two subsections, the first one is the written subsection, which is not required by all subjects, and the second one is the verbal subsection, which is required by all subjects.
 All the sections of matura take place either in the "proper" term, which ranges from March to June, or in an "extraordinary" term, which may be from April to May, or September, or February of the next year.

 The first part consists of the External Section.
 The subjects that include it are: the first foreign language (English, French, German, Russian, Spanish, and Italian), mathematics, Slovak language and literature, Slovak language and Slovak literature, Hungarian language and literature, and Ukrainian language and literature.
 This section is usually held in March.
-This sections consists of a multiple choice and short answer test.
+This section consists of a multiple choice and short answer test.
 The tests are prepared and electronically assessed by NÚCEM (National Institute for Certified Educational Measurements).
 The test for the External Section of a given subject has a start time that is the same for the whole of Slovakia and students are supervised by external employees (not employees of the school the test is taking place).

 The second part consists of the written subsection of the Internal Section.
 The subjects which include the written subsection are: Slovak language and literature, Slovak language and Slovak literature, Hungarian language and literature, and Ukrainian language and literature.
 This subsection consists of one "long answer" question, where a student either receives a theme, or four themes from which they pick one, and then they write an essay in the corresponding language.
 The length of the essay is based on the proficiency CEFR level of the student.
 B1 – 160 – 180 words, B2 – 200 – 220 words, C1 – 260 – 320 words, native language (usually Slovak) – 1.5 – 3 A4 pages.
 The essay themes of a given subject have a start time that is the same for the whole of Slovakia and students are supervised by external employees (not employees of the school the test is taking place).
 Afterwards essays are evalued by each school according to central criteria.